 If you are struggling to pay essential bills, or with making debt repayments, contact your provider as soon as possible to discuss delaying or reducing payments.
 Prioritise paying off debt with the highest interest rates first and if you do need to take on more short-term credit opt for the form with the lowest paying interest.
 Look at your outgoings to see if there’s any services you can stop or reduce given the current circumstances.
 As always, if you are concerned, we’d recommend contacting the Money Advice Service for guidance.

-These findings were from OpenMoney’s annual research into the UK financial advice gap and will form part of a larger report later this year.
-The 2019 report, The UK Advice Gap: Are consumer needs for advice and guidance being met? can be downloaded here.
+These findings were from OpenMoney’s annual research into the UK financial advice gap and will form part of a larger report later this year which can be downloaded.